 Dogs are so darn cute in a pair of “doggles” – the popular term for dog sunglasses.
 The bigger question is: do dogs benefit from sunglasses?
-Dr. Dodds and Hemopet present both sides of the argument.
+W. Jean Dodds and Hemopet present both sides of the argument.

 Why Some Experts Say the Majority of Dogs Don’t Need Sunglasses as Much as Humans